Think You’re Ready to Prepare a Will Online? Here’s how to Know for Sure

 Who are Your Beneficiaries?

 Make sure you have carefully thought about to whom and to where you would prefer your assets/estate to go to once you have passed on.
+Sit down and carefully think this out.
 This is the first major step in creating your Will.
 To create a Will using FormalWill’s online system, you will be required to state your relationship status with any proposed beneficiaries (or heirs).

 Naming Your Executor

 When you are considering appointing an Executor for your Will, someone very close and trustworthy is the most likely candidate.
-An Executor appointee can be your spouse,children, sibling, relatives or a very close friend.
-When completing your Will online, you need to identify the Executor, your relationship with the person in question, and if necessary, designate an alternate Executor if your first choice has either passed on or is otherwise unable to fulfill their responsibilities for whatever reason.
+An Executor appointee can be your spouse, a relative, a child, a sibling, or a very close friend.
+When completing your Will online, you need to identify who you are appointing as your Executor, your relationship to that person in question, and if necessary, designate an alternate Executor.
+If your first choice of Executor has either passed on, or is otherwise unable to fulfill their responsibilities, having a backup choice would be wise.

 Decide Where Your Assets are Going

-You are also able to identify any specific gifts you’d like a particular person to have.
+You are also able to identify any specific gifts you would like a particular person to have.

 Identify Any Trusts or Guardians